JoaoAlvesSilva/JoaoAlvesSilva/README.md

 ### Hi there 👋, my name is Joao
 I'm a postdoctoral researcher in Theoretical Physics at the University of Oxford.

-I'm transitioning from academia to industry.
+I'm transitioning from academia to quantitative finance.
 I'll use this website to document my learning progress in subjects like Data Science, Data Structures and Algorithms or SQL.

 ![](https://github.com/JoaopadSilva/JoaopadSilva/blob/main/goggins_logs.jpeg)